 I found Eva’s grave at the same local cemetery where my parents are buried.
 Eva is buried in an unmarked grave, beside her mother and father.
 Her husband is buried elsewhere.

-Another thing that speaks of the sad state of Eva and Alfred's marriage: On her death certificate, Albert Wyatt gave his wife Eva’s age as “about 35” and her birthdate as “unknown.”
+Another thing that speaks of the sad state of Eva and Albert's marriage: On her death certificate, Albert Wyatt gave his wife Eva’s age as “about 35” and her birth date as “unknown.”
 A very sad commentary on what strangers they were to each other, even after twelve years of marriage.

 More posts on the Wyatts: